rmit-s3628653-alex-huang/Robot/README.md

 ## Design

-* Created a robot class object to facilitate extensibility (maybe multiple robots running on the same field)
+* Created a robot class object to facilitate extensibility (maybe multiple robots running on the same field).
-* Separated console printing and input from internal methods to all modularity (replacing the console ui with a proper gui)
+* Separated console printing and input from internal methods to all modularity (replacing the console ui with a proper gui).
+* Junit for easy regression testing if more features are to be added.

 ## Woven graduate coding test